-This story is about bullying and school.
-It is about badgering, intimidation and harassment.
-This word is new for people but the phenomenon is the same.
-According to the U.N. using 2006 data, every tenth student is experienced the act of violence in the school.
-Moreover, this figure is raising.
-More and more frequently we can see many frightening titles in the mass media: «The teenagers posted the video of beating their classmate» or «The girl committed suicide because of the bullying is the school».
+This article is about bullying at school.
+It is about badgering, intimidation, and harassment.
+According to data, from Unicef half of all students, globally, have experienced peer-to-peer violence in or around the school.
+Moreover, this figure is rising.
+More and more frequently we see horrifying headlines in the media: ‘The teenagers posted the video of beating their classmate’ or The girl committed suicide because of the bullying in the school’.

-- Bullying is a type of violence
+- Bullying Is a Type of Violence

-- Bullying impact and consequenses
+- Bullying Impact and Consequences

-- How to deal with bullying at school?
+- How to Deal With Bullying at School?

-Bullying is a type of violence
+Bullying Is a Type of Violence

-Types of bullying
+Types of Bullying

 What are the different types of bullying: